lowrycito/handbook/pages/study-manual-general-handbook-5-general-and-area-leadership.md

 ### Area Council

-In each area, an area council meets as needed (usually quarterly) to coordinate the work of salvation and exaltation in their area.
+In each area, an area council meets as needed (usually quarterly) to coordinate God’s work of salvation and exaltation in their area.
 The Area Presidency presides over the area council.
 This council consists of the Area Presidency and Area Seventies serving in the area.
 Others may attend part or all of the council’s meetings when needed and when invited by the Area Presidency.

-The purposes of area council meetings include:

-  * Reviewing and counseling about how best to implement direction from Church leaders according to the needs and circumstances of the area.

-  * Counseling about the progress of the work of salvation and exaltation in the area.

-  * Assessing the progress of area-specific initiatives.

-  * Attending to other area matters.

 5.2.4